What we say

 - Course has: Restaurant

-- Course does not have: Trolley Hire
+- Course has: Trolley Hire

 - Course does not have: Dress Code

 - Course has: Club Hire

 - Course does not have: Handicap